Scenic road through vineyards to the Pyrenees mountains.

 Car Hire Recommendations

 For a road trip like this, having your own wheels is pretty much a must.
 I picked up my rental car in Toulouse after I’d spent a couple of days exploring the city on foot.
-It made sense to wait until I was ready to hit the open road rather than dealing with city traffic and parking.
+It made sense to wait until I was ready to hit the open road rather than deal with city traffic and parking.
 When I dropped it off, I chose the airport in Marseille, which was super convenient for my flight home.
-It’s worth looking into different pick-up and drop-off locations to see what works best for your specific route and budget.
+It’s worth exploring different pickup and drop-off locations to see what works best for your specific route and budget.
 Companies like Hertz, Avis, and Europcar are all over, so you’ll have options.

 Accommodation Booking Strategies